Gelweita

-Gelweita (Geel Wayta), also known as Las Galwayta or Galwayta is an archaeological site and a key rock art site in the eastern Sanaag region of Somaliland.
+Gelweita (Geel Wayta), also known as Las Galwayta or Galwayta, is an archaeological site and a key rock art site in the eastern Sanaag region of Somaliland.

 Overview

 Gelweita is at an altitude of 7500ft and is near a plateau.
 The archeological site is approximately 40km or 25 miles west of Las Khorey.
 The site dates back thousands of years and is evidence of an earlier stone-age culture that inhabited the area.

 John Hanning Speke, an English explorer who made an exploratory expedition to the area in an attempt to reach the Nugaal Valley, described the site:

 The harbours are, generally speaking, open and shallow road-steads, where ships find no protection; there is, however, one place (Las Galwayta), where, it is said, deep water extends to the shore.
 Meteorological observations show a moderate temperature, clear air, and a regular north-easterly wind.
 It is probable that, unlike the Berberah Plain, the monsoon rain here falls in considerable quantities.
-This land belongs in part to the Warsingali.
-Westwards of Las Galwayta, which is the frontier, the Habr Gerhajis lay claim to the coast.
+This land belongs in part to the muuse Ismail subclan-Habaryunis.
+Westwards of Las Galwayta, which is the frontier, the warsangeli lay claim to the coast.
 The two tribes, as usual in that unhappy land, are on terms of "Dam" or blood-feud; yet they intermarry.
 The animals observed were, the Waraba, a darkcoloured cynhyena, with a tail partly white, a grey jackal, and three different kinds of antelopes.
 Besides gulls, butcher birds, and a description of sparrow, no birds were found on the Maritime Plain.